atiq-cs/blog/input/posts/markdown/wyam.md

 ## Azure Pipelines
+Surf [azure-pipelines](https://github.com/marketplace/azure-pipelines) and choose free plan.
 `azure-pipelines.yml` is the pipeline file that triggers the deployment.
+Additionally, I upgrade it to use the latest VM,

+    pool:
+      vmImage: 'windows-2019'

 However, this one can be tricky to find the right `cake-build` package in azure.
 For convenience, here's the one that works: [cake build pacakage in marketplacevisualstudio ](https://marketplace.visualstudio.com/acquisition?itemName=cake-build.cake)